joinr/sporklisp/README.md

 in a reactive manner just like normal excel stuff.
 You can even bind vars from excel and make them available in the lisp environment.
 Plenty of stuff doesnt work, but theres a pretty sizeable core language implemented already.
-Macros are not implemented, although theyre a skip and a jump away.
+Macros are not implemented, although they're a skip and a jump away.
 Lots of stuff is implemented in pure VBA, for "speed" purposes (that seems silly since VBA is interpreted anyway).

 If I "really" wanted a reactive spreadsheet, Id just wrap one in Swing with clojure